tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/batch-api-status.md

 # Batch API life cycle

 Azure Batch will routinely deprecate API versions that are obsolete.
-All users of an API version are notified **three years** before final removal.
+All users of an API version are notified **one year** before final removal.
 Current users of deprecated API versions are notified via email.
-Additional announcements are available on the Azure Updates blog (TODO: add link) and on this page.

 Azure Batch REST APIs will be supported for a 2-year duration after release, after which they will be marked as deprecated.
 The deprecation period for an Azure Batch REST API will last 1 year, during which time notifications will be sent out.
 All Azure Batch SDKs associated with a deprecated REST API will be similarly marked as deprecated.
-Once the 1-year deprecation period has elapsed, the deprecated REST API and all associated deprecated SDKs will be removed.
+Once the 1-year deprecation period has elapsed, the deprecated REST API and all associated deprecated SDKs will be subject to removal.
 After removal, all requests using these API versions or SDKs will fail.

 ## Current API status

-All Batch service and Management API versions newer than June 2017 are available and not slated for deprecation.
+All Batch service and Management API versions newer than September 2017 are available and not currently slated for deprecation.
 All SDKs associated with these API versions are also available.

-## API deprecation status
+## REST API deprecation status

 ### Batch service